EpiphanySoft/phylo/README.md

         split: /\n/g
     });

-Loaders support the following configuration properties:
+Readers support the following configuration properties:

  - `parse` - A function called to parse the file content.
 The method accepts two
-  arguments: `data` and `loader`.
-The `data` parameter is the file's content and the `loader` is the fully configured `loader` instance.
+  arguments: `data` and `reader`.
+The `data` parameter is the file's content and the `reader` is the fully configured `reader` instance.
  - `split` - An optional `RegExp` or `String` for a call to `String.split()`.
 This is used by the default `parse` method.

-In addition to `loader` configuration, the `fs.readFile()` options can be supplied:
+In addition to `reader` configuration, the `fs.readFile()` options can be supplied:

     var content = file.load({
         // The options object is passed directly to fs.readFile()